oasis-open/cti-stix-elevator/docs/conversion-issues.rst

 Optional vs. Required
 ---------------------------

-Certain fields are required in STIX 2.x object that were optional in STIX 1.x.
+Certain properties are required in STIX 2.x object that were optional in STIX 1.x.
 This goes beyond the properties such as ids, created/modified timestamps.
 The most frequently occurring example is the ``labels`` property in 2.0.
 The elevator will use a default value - ``unknown``.
 Other SDOs have similarly named properties.